robertu94/robertu94.github.io/content/learning/development.markdown

 Essentially, they take an application and assert that the output hasn't changed.
 Additionally there are a number of tools that can help you write Approval Tests quickly regardless of what language you use frequently.

+### Security and Threat Modeling: thinking about confidentiality, integrity, and availability,

+It is often very hard to secure a system after it has been designed and widely deployed.
+Therefore you should think about the security of your system upfront.
+The process of planning for security often involves threat modeling.
+Consider each of the valuable or private aspects of data that your system may interact with.
+This can be personal information, expensive computing or storage resources, proprietary information, or a service that you provide.
+For each ask:

++ Confidentiality:  how can private information be inadvertently shared by someone without authorization?
+What would someone need to do to access this information?
++ Integrity: how could private information be forged or modified without authorization?
+What would someone need to know to access this?
++ Availability: How could private information be made inaccessible?
+What could someone do to prevent users or systems with appropriate access from accessing the information?

+Now, just because there is a threat doesn't mean that you will implement a mitigation.
+Some mitigation are prohibitively expensive to implement relative to their cost to remediate.
+Balancing these concerns is key to implementing a secure system.

++ Consider the techniques (quality attributes, prototyping, diagramming, api reviews, rational expectations, refactoring, etc...) listed above to craft requirements into a design.
+Which ones have you used?
+How have they effected they ways that you design software?
+{.activity}

 ## What language/library should I use?